Nikhil024/Nikhil024/README.md

 # 💫 About Me:
-Highly motivated and skilled Technical Solutions Lead with a background in computer science and engineering.
-Experienced in software solutions architecture, design & development, with a focus on Angular, Spring boot, Java, NodeJS, Docker, Kubernetes, database systems
+Working as a Technical Solutions Lead with a background in computer science and engineering.
+Hands on in software solutions architecture, design & development, with a focus on Angular, Spring boot, Java, NodeJS, Docker, Kubernetes, database systems

 ## 🌐 Socials: